-This chapter provides solutions to problems that can occur during the installation and operation of the DIR-816L.
+This chapter provides solutions to problems that can occur during the installation and operation of the DIR-818LW.
 Read the following descriptions if you are having problems.
-The examples below are illustrated in Windows® XP.
-If you have a different operating system, the screens on your computer will look similar to the following examples.

 1. Why can't I access the web-based configuration utility?

 When entering the IP address of the D-Link router (192.168.0.1 for example), you are not connecting to a website nor do you have to be connected to the Internet.
 The device has the utility built-in to a ROM chip in the device itself.
 Your computer must be on the same IP subnet to connect to the web-based utility.